How to Get Into Boston University Medical School

 Interviews at BU Medical School are one-on-one traditional interview format, open file.
 This means that the interviewer most likely reviewed your application file prior to the interview.

 Want to learn more about how to prepare for your medical school interview?
 Get tips and tricks to ace interviews!
+Want to learn more about how to prepare for your medical school interview?
+Get tips and tricks to ace interviews by contacting us and reading our blogs below!

 Read our 2 popular traditional interview preparation blogs here: